A New, More Accessible Option for VR from Salesforce: Is it Right for Your Business?

 About the Author

-Matt McCallum, Senior Director of Sales at Diabsolut: Matt is an experienced sales leader focussed on delivering outstanding customer outcomes.
+Matt McCallum, Senior Director of Sales at Diabsolut: Matt is an experienced sales leader focused on delivering outstanding customer outcomes.
 As a veteran of the technology channel, he has led product & service sales teams and has been responsible for managing relationships with market leaders.
 As Senior Director of Sales, Matt continuously brings leadership, strategy, and process improvements to Diabsolut and serves as a trusted customer advocate & executive sponsor.